RaspiManu/MMM-FrameLight/README.md

 },
 ```

 The module's `position` can be defined according to the [MagicMirror² documentation on module configuration](https://docs.magicmirror.builders/modules/configuration.html).
+For aesthetic reasons, the options `'top_left'`, `'top_center'`, `'top_right'`, `'bottom_left'`, `'bottom_center'` and `'bottom_right'` are highly recommended.
 Using a `header` above the touch buttons is optional.
 It can be filled with any text (string, e.g. something in native language).
 The settings within `config: {}` work as described in the following table:

 | Parameter | Type     | Description                |Default                    |Options                    |
 | :-------- | :------- | :------------------------- |:------------------------- |:------------------------- |